Granada medium: Procedure

 The specimens can be directly streaked on a plate of granada agar or after an enrichment step to obtain maximum isolation.

 Specimens should be streaked as soon as possible after they are received in the laboratory.
-If material is being cultured from a swab (e.g.- from a vaginal or vagino-rectal swab), roll swab directly onto the agar plate to provide adequate exposure of the swab to the medium for maximum transfer of organisms.
+If material is being cultured from a swab (e.g.- from a vaginal or vagino-rectal swab), roll the swab directly onto the agar plate to provide adequate exposure of the swab to the medium for maximum transfer of organisms.

 Place the culture in an anaerobic environment, incubate at 35-37 °C, and examine after overnight incubation, and again after approximately 48 hours.

 To increase recovery of GBS, swabs can also be inoculated previously into a selective enrichment broth medium, such as the Todd-Hewitt broth supplemented with gentamicin or colistin and nalidixic acid and incubated for 18–24 hours at 35-37 °C.

 Results

 Colonies of β-hemolytic GBS appear on granada medium as pink or red colonies, and they are easily distinguished from other microorganisms that may have also grown on the plate.
 Any degree of orange development should be considered indicative of a GBS colony, and further identification tests are not necessary.
 Non-β-hemolytic GBS develops on granada agar as white colonies that, if necessary, can be further tested using latex agglutination or the CAMP test.